Paul O'Flynn (journalist)

-Paul O'Flynn (born 12 January 1985) is an Irish television reporter for RTÉ News and Current Affairs.
+Paul O'Flynn (born 12 January 1985) is an Irish journalist employed by RTÉ, Ireland's national radio and television station, where he currently works as a news and sport presenter for RTÉ News.

+Career

 O'Flynn often uses creative means to tell his stories to viewers, such as slurping noodles for a broadcast during the 2019 Rugby World Cup.
 He was filmed diving into the sea at Sandycove's Forty Foot on 20 May 2020 in a news report about government COVID-19 pandemic restrictions on public swimming being eased, with the footage being broadcast at 1 pm that afternoon then being pulled when Dún Laoghaire–Rathdown County Council told RTÉ it was "promoting a prohibited act".

 O'Flynn has been involved in swimming since he was four years of age, won the 2018 Liffey Swim and is also a water polo enthusiast.
 He has membership of the Half Moon Swimming Club.

+Personal life

-He is married to Mary Regan, who also works for RTÉ.
+O'Flynn graduated from Dublin City University with a BA in journalism and an MA in International Relations.
+He is married to Mary Regan, who also works for RTÉ News.
+They have two children.